Community Coqui Control Code of Conduct

 - Treat all personal information as confidential, including contact information for your neighbors.
-Do not share information about whether or not coqui are present on a particular property publicly.
+Do not publicly share information about whether or not coqui are present on a particular property.
 This includes not sharing any maps or other information that MISC may make available to the members of a neighborhood.

 - Read and fill out the form here: CITRIC WAIVER HDOA FORM

-- wearing appropriate PPE (gloves, eye protection, closed toe shoes, long pants and long sleeves)
+- Wearing appropriate PPE (gloves, eye protection, closed-toe shoes, long pants, and long-sleeved shirts)

 - At times, MISC may make a green waste dumpster available to facilitate the removal of coqui habitat.
-Best practice is to spray the area with 12-16% solution first and then cut back the plants or remove the debris within a few days in order to minimize moving coqui in green waste.
+The best practice is to spray the area with a 12-16% solution first and then cut back the plants or remove the debris within a few days in order to minimize moving coqui in green waste.

 - When MISC provides green waste removal do not put anything into the green waste container that is not allowed.
-This includes but is not limited to, green waste from outside the neighborhood, commercial green waste, stones, dirt, building materials, or trash.
-Access to the green waste container will be restricted, do not share any lock codes with anyone.
-Direct them to contact MISC or the designated green waste captain for that information.
+This includes but is not limited to: green waste from outside the neighborhood, commercial green waste, stones, dirt, building materials, or trash.
+Access to the green waste container will be restricted, do not share lock codes with anyone.
+If the lock code is requested, direct them to contact MISC or the designated green waste captain for that information.

-MISC Community Coqui Control staff are available to assist with challenges that may arise during community level coqui control.
-Please contact the Community Coqui Control Coordinator, Susan Frett at email@example.com or (808) 633-6646 with any questions or concerns.
+MISC Community Coqui Control staff are available to assist with challenges that may arise during community-level coqui control.
+Please contact the acting Coqui Coordinator, Megan Archibald, at (808) 633-1203 or firstname.lastname@example.org with any questions or concerns.

 MISC requires that any community member who requests to check out our equipment or receive citric acid acknowledge that they will adhere to the Community Coqui Control Code of Conduct and the HDOA Citric Acid Waiver Form.
 Please visit this website to complete this process.